-&lt;sup>92 Section 7 of the FAA arguably grants the tribunal a narrower power to order disclosure than some of the leading arbitration rules.
-See BORN, supra note 1, at 1883.
+^{90.} Section 7 of the FAA arguably grants the tribunal a narrower power to order disclosure than some of the leading arbitration rules.
+See G. Born, International Commercial Arbitration 1883 (Kluwer Law International 2009).

-&lt;sup>93 See, e.g., In re Technostroyexport, 853 F. Supp.
+^{91.} See, e.g., In re Technostroyexport, 853 F. Supp.
 695, 697-98 (S.D.N.Y.
 1994) (finding that by incorporating arbitral rules into the arbitration by reference, the parties agreed to any provisions relating to disclosure contained in those rules); Life Receivables Trust v.
 Syndicate 102 at Lloyd's of London, 549 F.3d 210, 218 (2d Cir.
-2008) (noting that an arbitrator's authority to compel discovery from the parties to an arbitration does not extend to non-parties, because only the parties "contractually agreed to abide by [the discovery rules of an arbitral association], which are incorporated by reference into the contract").
+2008) (noting that an arbitrator's authority to compel discovery from the parties to an arbitration does not extend to non-parties, since only the parties "contractually agreed to abide by [the discovery rules of an arbitral association], which are incorporated by reference into the contract").